MicrosoftDocs/azure-devops-docs/docs/organizations/security/namespace-reference.md

 ### Hierarchy and tokens

 A security namespace can be either hierarchical or flat.
 Tokens in a hierarchical namespace exist in a hierarchy with effective permissions inherited from parent tokens to child tokens.
 Tokens in a flat namespace have no concept of a parent-child relationship between any two tokens.

 Tokens in a hierarchical namespace either have a fixed length for each path part, or variable length.
 If the tokens have variable-length path parts, then a separator character is used to distinguish where one path part ends and another begins.

-Token examples for different namespaces are provided in the next section.
+Security tokens are case-insensitive.
+Token examples for different namespaces are provided in the following sections.

 ## Object-level namespaces and permissions

 The following table describes the namespaces that manage object-level permissions.
-Most of the listed permissions are managed through the web portal user interface for each object.
+Most of the listed permissions are managed through the web portal page for each object.
+Permissions are set at the project-level and inherited at the object-level unless changed.

 ---
 :::row:::